Gladdy/gladdy.github.io/_posts/2015-07-04-encryption.md

     * Their input and output content at P2 is entirely scrambled and combined with a high traffic level and a short, randomized wait, this prevents traffic flow analysis.
 * If you have control over all servers you can trace the path of the packet
     * Indeed.
 As long as not all the servers get hijacked the system is still anonymous though and due to the random choice of P1 and P2.
+    * The content of the packet will always remain unknown to the hijackers due to the end-to-end encryption.